-Chronic illness insurance is a rider, or addition, to your standard life insurance (or mortgage protection) policy.
+Chronic illness insurance is a rider, or addition, to your standard life insurance (or mortgage protection life insurance) policy.
 It pays for medical care and non-medical care that your health insurance does not cover.

 Chronic illness insurance may be needed more and more these days because people are at a greater risk of developing a chronic illness due to a poorer diet, lack of exercise and being overweight.
 The average American lifestyle puts you at risk of getting a chronic illness even if you are young.